-Password Door Step-by-step Tutorial
+Password Door Step-by-Step Tutorial

 How does it work?

-Password Door also supports other protection modes such as "Allow", "Deny" etc. A denied program will refuse to be launched; the protection mode "Allow" is useful when use multiple protection items for a single program.
+Password Door also supports other protection modes such as "Allow", "Deny" etc. A denied program will refuse to be launched; the protection mode "Allow" is useful when using multiple protection items for a single program.

-Specifying admin password.
+Specifying admin password

-The admin password is very important, not only can it protect the main program of Password Door to prevent unwanted users from changing the settings you have made, but also it can protect the uninstaller so that none can uninstall the software without the admin password.
+The admin password is very important, not only can it protect the main program of Password Door to prevent unwanted users from changing the settings you have made, but it can also protect the uninstaller so that none can uninstall the software without the admin password.
 The admin password also is a master password that can be used to allow any protected program.

 Password Door will prompt you to specify the admin password during installation.
-You can change the admin password at any time by clicking the Change Admin Password... on the main window of Password Door.
+You can change the admin password at any time by clicking Change Admin Password... on the main window of Password Door.

-Protecting a program.
+Protecting a program

 It's so easy to protect a program: You just double-click at any item in the Installed Programs list to protect it.
 Password Door provides multiple methods for you to protect any program on your computer.